xorz57/MorseCode/README.md

 ## Acknowledgments

-We would like to express our gratitude to the authors and maintainers of the libraries and tools that MorseCodeTranslator depends on.
+We would like to express our gratitude to the authors and maintainers of the libraries and tools that MorseCodeConverter depends on.
 Their work is greatly appreciated.

 ## Contact